The High Star trail system lies on a west-facing mountain slope

 turns.
 Lots of turns.
 The trees will change from aspen to oak and maple.

-the trail fork with the two-way part of the trail.
+the trail fork where Escalator ends.
 I recommend you keep

-straight (left) and climb back uphill to reach the one-way downhill trail
+straight (left) and climb back uphill on the Saddle Loop to reach the Bad

 you passed on your way up.